HactarCE/NDCell/README.md

 - **Anywhere from 1 to 6 dimensions** - Only a 2D or 3D slice of spacetime will be shown at any time; the position of the slice along the hidden axes will be adjustable.
 - **Command-line interface** for use in scripts and other automated tools.
 - **Lua scripting** - Still working out the details -- I'll update this when I have a more concrete plan.
-- **Custom space and time parity** - Rules will be able to define several arbitrary "spacetime parities" (linear combination of spatial and temporal positions, modulo some value) available for use in the transition function, within some reasonable limit.
+- **Spacetime residue** - Rules will be able to define several arbitrary "spacetime residues" (linear combination of spatial and temporal positions, modulo some value) available for use in the transition function, within some reasonable limit.
 This means a rule like [Busy Boxes] would only need 2 states instead of 7.
-- **Block CA** such as Margolus - This would be possible anyway with the spacetime parities above, but native support would improve ergonomics.
+- **Block CA** such as Margolus - This would be possible anyway with the spacetime residues above (using `x + time mod 2` and `y + time mod 2`), but native support would improve ergonomics.
 - **Custom regular tilings** - Only those that are an affine transformation away from square/cubic.
 (Hexagonal and triangular neighborhoods qualify!)
 - **Reversible CA** - "Go back in time" in a reversible CA, if an inverse transition function is defined.
 - **Grid topology** - Each axis will be able to be infinite, half-infinite, finite, looped (torus), looped with an offset (twisted torus), or flipped (Möbius loop),